Bible and Reading Program

 Each Monday and Wednesday afternoon, we hold an after-school program from 2:00 to 5:00 pm.
 Between 80 to 100 preschool through 6th grade kids come to hear the Word of God in our Bible class.
 Our program is open to all kids of the community, meaning some are Christian, but others have Catholic or Mayan beliefs.
 Our Bible class gives them a safe space to come twice a week to hear about Jesus in fun ways they won't receive in their local churches.

 The other half of our program time is split into reading groups.
-The education system in Guatemala is very broken and with school only being half-day, there are lots of areas in which their studies are lacking.
-We believe by strengthening their reading skills, they will be able to apply themselves and understand better in all other subjects.
-Our reading program focuses in expanding the student's minds through books, brainstorming, critical thinking, grammar and going deeper in the text.
+The education system in Guatemala is very broken and with school only in session half of the day, there are lots of areas in which their studies are lacking.
+We believe by strengthening reading skills, students will be able to apply themselves and understand better in all other subjects.
+Our reading program focuses in expanding the student's minds through books, brainstorming, critical thinking, grammar and looking deeper in the text.

 Básico Breakfast and Devotional

-Middle school and high school students attend school classes in the afternoons, so on Friday mornings we hold a breakfast and devotional time with them.
-This program has really grown this year, sometimes reaching 25 kids!
-Jonathan shares the the Gospel with them through devotionals and expands the text to apply the teaching to their lives.
-It opens up a time to talk about some topics that are somewhat taboo to talk in public about in the Mayan culture; depression, teen pregnancy, importance of education, woman equality, current events, politics, etc. It's fun to watch as they grow and mature throughout the year in their thinking and behavior.
+The majority of our middle school and high school students attend school classes in the afternoons, so on Friday mornings we hold a breakfast and devotional time with them.
+Our staff shares the Gospel with them through devotionals and expands the text to apply the teaching to their lives.
+It opens up a time to talk about some topics that are somewhat taboo to talk in public about in the Mayan culture; depression, teen pregnancy, emotional intelligence, the importance of education, woman equality, current events, politics, etc. It's fun to watch as they grow and mature throughout the year in their thinking and behavior.

-These middle school and high school students are part of our Scholarship Program which you can read more about under the "Scholarships" tab above!
+These middle school, high school and college students that attend are part of our Scholarship Program which you can read more about under the "Scholarships" tab above!

 Family Visits through Relational Ministry